Yashrajsalunkhe/inten-project/README.md

-# AI Chatbot Project (Excel/CSV Data Analysis)
+# AI Chatbot Project (Excel/CSV Data Analysis) — Gemini API Version

 This project is an AI-powered chatbot that allows users to upload Excel or CSV files, ask natural language questions about their data, and receive intelligent answers, summaries, and visualizations.
-It uses React (Vite) for the frontend and Flask (Python) for the backend, with LLaMA 3 (Groq API) for advanced AI code generation.
+It uses React (Vite) for the frontend and Flask (Python) for the backend, with Gemini API for advanced AI code generation.

 ---